 The first day of Lent, a 40 day (not counting Sundays, which are not considered part of Lent) countdown to Easter.
 Lent is traditionally a time of self-denial.
 The name Ash Wednesday dates back to a time when people put ashes on their foreheads to remind them of the sackcloth and ashes of penitent sinners.
 On the first Sunday of Lent we light six candles representing the six weeks of Lent and put out one a week until the final one is extinguished on Good Friday.

 The use of an "official" date makes Easter fall on the same Sunday all over the world.
 The actual equinox is the instant when the sun is right over the equator, and can be on March 19, 20, or 21, depending on the year, and on what time zone you are in.
-For example, this year (2017) it's on March 20 in BC and most of the rest of the world except for a small area close to the international date line.
+This year (2018) it's on March 20 in BC.

 The Sunday prior to Easter Sunday.
 Jesus rides into Jerusalem on a donkey and people scatter palm branches on the ground.
 Sometimes we hand out palm branches at the service.

 First "official" full moon on or after the official March equinox.
 Easter is the first Sunday after this.
 If the Paschal full moon falls on a Sunday, Easter is the next Sunday, so the earliest Easter can be is when the Paschal full moon falls on a Saturday.
-The date of the full moon is taken from tables based on a 19 year cycle.
-This "Ecclesiastical Full Moon" date is usually within a day or two of the true full moon date.
-For example, this year (2017) the true astronomical full moon is on April 10 in Vancouver.
+The date of the full moon is taken from tables based on a 19 year cycle, as shown in This Table from the Astronomical Society of South Australia.
+This date is usually within a day or two of the true full moon date.
+For example, this year (2018) the true astronomical full moon is on March 31 in Vancouver, in agreement with the tables.
 Defining an "official" full moon date makes sure that Easter always falls on the same Sunday in all time zones.

 The day before Good Friday.
 Services are held at selected churches.
 "Maundy" comes from the Latin word mandatum, or commandment (the same root as mandatory).
 This refers to the command to love others, which Jesus gave to his disciples at the Last Supper.